PavanRangani/docs/docs/prd/philanthropy/grant.md

 ### UI Requirement

-- When Grant/Contribution is created in context of Organization, `Organization` or `Non Profit Organization` and `Organization group` can not be changed
+- When Grant/Contribution is created in context of Organization, `Organization` or `Non Profit Organization` and `Organization group` can not be changed.
 - When new project name is entered by user, shows `New` tag in Project field
 - Default [One-time](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScUSE7UOKcDCbLh7TphcAXm8) is selected in type.
 - For [Multi Year](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScUorQ_9hKmZ3tCOxNgXFC9c)